Philz Coffee: History

 Phil Jaber, born in Palestine, and his son Jacob founded Philz Coffee in 2003.
 Phil operated a corner grocery in San Francisco's Mission District for over 25 years and had strong ties to the community.
-Phil's son, Jacob Jaber, has built the company from a single store to nearly 70 locations across the country as the CEO.
+Phil's son, Jacob Jaber, later assumed the role of CEO and built the company from a single store to nearly 70 locations across the United States.
 In 2021, Jacob and Phil stepped away from the day to day operations of the company.

 Philz Coffee secured a round of funding in 2013 by Summit Partners and a few private investors to expand into new markets, leading to the first Philz Coffee outside the Bay Area in Santa Monica California.
 In February 2015 they secured a $15M Series B round to help them expand in the United States.
 In September 2016, they closed a $45M Series C round from San Francisco-based private equity firm TPG Growth to continue the expansion.
 In August 2025, Philz was acquired by private equity firm Freeman Spogli & Co. for $145 million.